-For measuring lung chemokines, the lung sample was thawed and homogenized in PBS.
-MIP-2 and KC were analyzed by using double antibody Quantikine ELISA kits (R & D Systems) using recombinant murine MIP-2 and KC as standards.
-The minimal detectable protein concentrations are less than 0.5 pg/ml.
+For measuring lung chemokines, the lung sample was thawed and homogenized in kits (R & D Systems) using recombinant minimal detectable protein concentrations are less than 0.5 pg/ml.
 For soluble CD40L analysis, plasma was collected on ice using citrate as anticoagulant and centrifuged for 20 minutes at 2000 x g immediately after collection.
-An additional centrifugation at 10000 x g for 10 minutes at 4°C was employed for complete removal platelets and stored at -20 °C for further use.
+An additional centrifugation at 10000 x g for 10 minutes at 4°C was employed for complete removal of platelets and stored at -20 °C for further use.
 Plasma samples were then diluted with a sterile buffer (10% fetal calf serum in PBS, pH-7.4) and analyzed by using commercially available ELISA kits (R & D Systems).
 Plasma levels of sCD40L and MMP-9 in septic patients were analyzed by use of commercially available ELISA kits (Bender MedSystems, Vienna, Austria), using recombinant human CD40L and recombinant human MMP-9 as standards, respectively.